 HW/SWR-REQ-423116/B-A2BBroadcastState (Muted to Un-Muted & AudioNotSent) signal usage

-The A2B Main Node (PAC) shall change the A2BBroadcastState signal from “Muted” to “UnMuted” within 950 msec of (HMIAudioMode changing from OFF/Load Shed to ON, OR Power_Up_Chime_Modules changing from Inactive to Active) when the following conditions are met:
+The A2B Main Node (PAC) shall change the A2BBroadcastState signal from “Muted” to “UnMuted” within 1500 msec of (A2BBroadcastState() with Bit 0 [Muted], Bit 1 [AudioNotSent], Bit 2 [Default] AND greater than 1000ms after CAN Bus Start-up) when the following conditions are met:

 • the PAC is ready to receive audio (ex.
 PAC has unmuted its internal amplifier IC’s for the PAC speakers and can receive audio without producing pops) and the A2B bus is initialized.